alfio-event/alf.io/README.md

  * `dev-mysql`
  * `docker-test`

-You can get a list of all supported Gradle tasks by running
+You can get a list of all supported Gradle tasks by running:
 ```
 ./gradlew tasks --all
 ```